fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 The difficulty of course calculation depends on the complexity of the course and the capabilities of the ship.
 Planning a straightforward trip from Planet A to Planet B across distances within the ship’s normal range and endurance may face Mediocre (+0) or Average (+1) difficulty, while trying to calculate the complicated series of burns needed to decelerate a slower-than-light generation ship coming in from interstellar space with limited delta-vee (change in velocity) by means of multiple planetary fly-bys that may subject the ship to structural stress may face Great (+4), Superb (+5), or even Fantastic (+6) difficulty.

 The GM will set the time required for the journey based on the distances involved and the speeds obtainable, remembering that periods of acceleration, deceleration, and possibly coasting will occur.
 Express the time required in “half,” “one,” “a few,” or “several” units of time, per _Fate Core_ (page 197).
-Attainable speeds will depend in large measure upon the technology available in your setting, discussed in greater detail in <span class="chapter-title">Spacecraft and Space Travel</span>.
+Attainable speeds will depend in large measure upon the technology available in your setting, discussed in greater detail in Spacecraft and Space Travel.

 Succeeding with style on Astrogation may create boosts such as **Fuel-Efficient Course** or **Planetary Syzygy** that can be used as a bonus if Pilot is needed to complete the maneuver.
 Alternatively, succeeding with style can simply reduce the time required for travel by one shift, meaning a trip that would take a few months will only take one.

 Failure can result in “no solution”—the ship lacks the requisite delta-vee to get to its destination.
 Conditions must change before any recalculation is possible.
 Alternately, failure can mean that the course plot is inaccurate, requiring additional expenditures of reaction mass or other resources to correct, or that the ship is subjected to structural stress or other damage, or that the time required to travel increases by one shift, or perhaps two shifts of time if you get three or more shifts of failure.

 *   Starblazer: Because of your attention to detail, you gain +2 to Astrogation when you are plotting a course to a place where no one has gone before—or at least, no one of whom you’re aware.
 *   Stargazer: Because you’ve pored over the available star charts and sky maps, you gain +2 to Astrogation when creating advantages related to knowing astrographic information about the region of space into which you are traveling.

 #### Bureaucracy

 This is knowledge of the workings of large, impersonal, hierarchical institutions such as government agencies, corporations, and the military.
 It is used to overcome obstacles and create advantages related to knowing the rules, policies, and protocols of the organization, dealing with red tape, and winning at office politics.
 A more neutral label for this skill is “Administration,” which also implies a certain level of managerial competence.
 This skill is useful when trying to convince starport officials that an out-of-date docking license still passes muster, that a cargo of exotic animals doesn’t fall under extant quarantine regulations, and so forth.

 *   Barrack-Room Lawyer: Because of your vast knowledge of administrative trivia, you may use Bureaucracy in place of Rapport to attack or create advantages when the act of throwing out legalistic or official-sounding terms and concepts might be convincing.
 *   Red Tape-Cutter: Because you have a good idea about which shortcuts an organization is likely to tolerate, you gain +2 to overcome obstacles with Bureaucracy when attempting to demonstrate that you have met an organization’s requirements or followed its stipulated procedures.

 #### Command

 This is the skill for directing, inspiring, and leading people.
 You can use it to overcome obstacles and create advantages related to coordinating the activities of groups and individuals, keeping up morale, and ensuring good order among the troops.
 It subsumes the relevant parts of Rapport and Provoke.

 *   Charisma: Because you are an inspirational leader, you gain +2 to create advantages with Command when you try to maintain or improve the morale of your followers.
 *   Martinet: Because you have a reputation as a strict disciplinarian, you gain +2 to overcome with Command when you are trying to enforce compliance with behavioral rules and regulations among the people you’re leading.

 #### Encounter

 If aliens are relatively infrequent or very strange in your setting, you’ll use Encounter—rather than Deceive, Provoke, or Rapport—to interact with them.
 It is used to overcome or create advantages.
 If a listed skill doesn’t exist, the appropriate interaction is used instead.
 In any case, certain aliens may get a bonus to Will or Empathy to reflect the difficulty other species have in engaging them, though this bonus will probably be more common if you do not include Encounter.

 *   Alien Whisperer: Because you have an intuitive or learned understanding of alien psychology, you may use Encounter in place of Empathy when trying to make sense of alien motivations or desires.
 *   Practically Raised by Martians: Because of your familiarity with their culture and traditions, you gain +2 to Encounter when dealing with Martians.
 (You can rename this stunt to apply it to another specific alien civilization.)

 #### Planetary Survival

 Planetary Survival replaces that part of Lore related to practical knowledge of “roughing it” in uncivilized conditions.
 It may also include that part of Lore used to administer first aid; in this case, more advanced medical training is a stunt that permits the use of Science in place of Planetary Survival for that purpose.
 Its stunts may also be used to enhance survival skill on a specific planet or a particular type of planet—which means that how planets are classified, or what types of planets exist in your setting, is important in creating such stunts.

 *   Absolute Zero: Because of your experience on such worlds, you gain +2 to Planetary Survival when overcoming hazardous groundside conditions on frozen worlds, like those in the outer reaches of a solar system.
 *   Habitable World Training: Pick a certain class of habitable world present in the setting, such as one on the Habitable Worlds table.
 Because of your experience on such worlds, you gain +2 to overcome obstacles related to hazardous groundside conditions on such a world.
 *   Dirtside Medic: Because of your practical experience, you gain +2 to Planetary Survival when treating mild and moderate physical consequences suffered by others as a result of exposure to planetary conditions.

 #### Psionics